jczzz/MEAN_app_demo/README.md

 # twitter_demo

-This demo_app demenscreate how to create a single page app with the mean stack, mongodb, express, angular and node.js
+This project demenscreates a CRUD web application using mongodb, express.js, angular.js and node.js

-This app is similar to Twitter. users can add post, post document will send to server, and save into mongodb, at the meantime all posts will be displayed on the main page.
+When user add a post, the post document will be sent to server, and save into mongodb.
+At the meantime, all posts will be displayed on the UI.

-Next , I will add an authentication API into this app, and the posts will be linked to the currently logged-in user.
+Next , I am going to  add an authentication API into this app, and all posts will be linked to the currently logged-in user.

-run a mongodb client locally
+## run a mongodb client locally

-install dependency module
+## install dependency module
 node install

-run a server
+## run a server
 node server.js